 • If you must go out, remain in the fresh, open air (but wrap up warm).

-• I always wear a scarf when out and about.
+• Wear a scarf when out and about.
 When necessary, I can use it almost like a mask, pulling it up over my face.
 This prevents me from inhaling and contracting airborne viruses.

 • Why not add a few drops of Olbas Oil (eucalyptus) to your scarf.
 That way, when you do need to pull it up over your nose and mouth, you can breathe in the fresh scent and it won’t feel stuffy.

 I really hope this was helpful!
-If so, please share this blog post so that others can benefit too.
+Please SHARE this blog post so that others may benefit.

 I’d love to hear from you – what do you do to stay well throughout winter?

 Admittedly, I was unaware of the pioneering disability advocate Robin Cavendish prior to the release of Breathe, a much anticipated biopic starring Andrew Garfield.
 Thankfully, this important figure’s story is sympathetically portrayed with charm, decency and humour in Andy Serkis’s directorial debut.

 The film brings to attention the life and achievements of one of Britain’s longest-lived responauts – Robin Cavendish (Garfield) who, at the age of 28, became paralysed from the neck down after contracting polio.
 Unable to breathe for himself, he was kept alive for almost forty years by a mechanical respirator.

 We are first introduced to the handsome, sporty and awfully posh tea-broker in late 1950s England, where he meets and falls in love with the equally posh Diana, affectingly played by Claire Foy.
 The blissfully happy couple marry and relocate to Nairobi where Diana announces she is pregnant.
 Life was good and seemingly limitless.